Clarens, South Africa: Annual events

 Clarens hosts several recurring events that contribute to local tourism and welcome visitors from all parts of the country.

 The Clarens Craft Beer Festival founded in 2011 is typically held around February or March on the Village Square and features South African craft breweries, food stalls and live music.

 The Titanic Challenge Trail Run is an annual trail‑running event over multiple distances on mountain trails around Titanic Rock and the Clarens Nature Reserve; proceeds support the Clarens Village Conservancy.

-The Clarens Arts Festival is a curated annual programme of performances, exhibitions and workshops, typically staged in early May with events on and around the Square.
+The Clarens Arts Festival is a curated annual programme of performances, exhibitions and workshops, typically staged in late April, early May with events on and around the Square.

 Clarens also serves as a stop on the go2berg mountain‑bike stage race that passes through the town en route to the Drakensberg.
 The town hosts riders and supporter at the finish of the arduous 116 km “Boss Stage” (Day 3 of the race).